 2. Never forget that your money can make you more money

 Finding the best place to park your cash is crucial.
 Look out for the best checking and savings accounts that can earn you some passive income in the form of interest.

 Consider opening a savings account from Radius Bank, which currently offers 1.30% return on your money.
 That’s 18x more than what the big banks offer, plus it doesn’t cost anything to open an account.

 Radius Bank also has a solid checking account.
-It’s called Radius Hybrid and also earns an APY that’s 18x the national average for checking accounts.
+It’s called Radius Rewards Checking and also earns an APY that’s 18x the national average for checking accounts.